marcusoftnet/simpleboard/README.md

 # Simple Board
 A simple board for visualizing work items from issue trackers

-# Goal
+# Goals
-They keep data - I keep position
+* They keep data - I keep position
+* More than one user per user
+* Broadcast changes as they happen

 # Kanban

 ## Todo
+-
 - place round sticker with avatar on top of sticky
 - store positions in local storage (for now)
 - make backend for storing positions